The Meteors

 The Meteors are an English psychobilly band formed in 1980.
-Originally from London, England, they are often credited with giving the psychobilly subgenre — which fuses punk rock with rockabilly — its distinctive sound and style.
+Originally from London, England, they are one of the pioneers of the psychobilly subgenre — which fuses punk rock with rockabilly — its distinctive sound and style.
+"Starting in the neo-rockabilly scene, the Meteors were initially shunned for being too spooky and mean.

-About.com calls the Meteors "the first true psychobilly band," noting their blend of the "themes of horror, punk and rockabilly".
-They were the second band to use the term 'Psychobilly' as a description of their music.
-Formed in South London in 1980, they are considered the first verifiable psychobilly band.
-Their albums In Heaven (1981) and Wreckin' Crew (1983) are considered landmarks of the early years of the genre.
-"Starting in the neo-rockabilly scene, the Meteors were initially shunned for being too different.
 Excuses for exclusion from rockabilly concerts varied from the band having too extreme of a sound to their drummer having green hair."
-The Meteors blended elements of punk rock, rockabilly, and horror film themes in their music.
-The Meteors articulated psychobilly's apolitical stance, a reaction to the right- and left-wing political attitudes which divided other British youth cultures.
-Fans of the Meteors, known as "the Crazies", are often attributed with inventing the style of slam dancing known as "wrecking", which became synonymous with the psychobilly.
+The Meteors blended elements of punk rock, 1960s garage band surf music, rockabilly, and horror film themes in their music and are thought to be one of the first bands to use the label 'Psychobilly' to define a genre and musical style, though the term is used as a lyrical motif as part of the narrative in the Johnny Cash and The Tennessee Three song, "One Piece at a Time".

 Biography

 The Meteors were formed in 1980 by P. Paul Fenech (guitar and vocals), Nigel Lewis (upright bass/electric bass and vocals), and Mark Robertson (drums).
-Fenech and Lewis had played in rockabilly bands before, but left their former band, Raw Deal, in order to experiment with a new sound that mixed horror and science fiction lyrics with a punk rock / rockabilly crossover (as distinct from the slower, psychedelic rockabilly sound of the Cramps).
-This sound would later be called psychobilly.
-What made them unique was that Fenech and Lewis each sang lead vocals on their own tracks.
+Fenech and Lewis had played in rockabilly bands before, but left their former band, Raw Deal, in order to experiment with a new sound that mixed horror and science fiction lyrics with a punk rock / rockabilly crossover.